-In conjunction with the then Duchy of Cornwall land steward the idea of an upgrading scheme was formed.
+In conjunction with the then Duchy of Cornwall Land Steward the idea of an upgrading scheme was formed.
 The Duchy of Cornwall agreed to allow several of their tenant farmers to use some of their land on which to run the upgrading scheme, and in 1988 the Dartmoor Pony Society Moorland Scheme began.
-To begin with it involved just a few ponies, but it gradually grew in number and the scheme is still run today n conjunction with the Duchy of Cornwall.
+To begin with it involved just a few ponies, but it gradually grew in number and the scheme is still run today in conjunction with the Duchy of Cornwall.

 Ponies were then, and still are now, inspected by two Dartmoor Pony Society Judges – the criteria being they must be bred on Dartmoor, and owned by a member of the Dartmoor Pony Society with a holding number, within the National Park.
 These are ponies of true Dartmoor type and whole coloured, but have never been registered in the Society’s Stud Book before for various reasons.
 Once inspected they come into what is called a Newtake (an enclosed area/parcel of land on the Moor) where they run with a licensed fully pedigree stallion for the summer.
 The progeny is inspected the following year, again by two Dartmoor Pony Society judges, when ponies are collected at Drift time, and if passed as suitable they move up a grade.
 Ponies are microchipped by the veterinary surgeon in attendance, and paperwork for Passports completed before they are taken back to the owners farms for winter.

-The Scheme starts off after inspection with a mare becoming an SR (Supplementary Register), progeny of which becomes SR1 (Supplementary Register1) Female progeny are encouraged to return in to the Newtakes when old enough with a monetary incentive given the first time it returns into the Newtake.
-The next progeny thus becoming SR2 (Supplementary Register2) with the females once again encouraged to return as the resulting progeny becomes Fully Registered in the main body of the Stud Book.
+The Scheme starts off after inspection with a mare becoming an SRD (Supplementary Register Dartmoor), progeny of which becomes SRD1 (Supplementary Register Dartmoor 1) Female progeny are encouraged to return in to the Newtakes when old enough with a monetary incentive given the first time it returns into the Newtake.
+The next progeny thus becoming SRD2 (Supplementary Register Dartmoor 2) with the females once again encouraged to return as the resulting progeny becomes Fully Registered in the main body of the Stud Book.

 Male progeny are usually gelded and become good children’s ponies.